codename0og/codename-rvc-fork-3/README.md

 ㅤ
 <br/>
 **Features that are, at the time of writing, already added in:**
-- Support for 'Spin' feature extraction.  ` Needs proper pretrains.
+- Support for 'Spin' and perhaps soon.. wavlm feature extraction.  ` Needs proper pretrains.
 They are in work. `

 - Ability to choose an optimizer.  ` ( Currently supporting: AdamW, RAdam, Ranger21 ) `